kristianeschenburg/tNLM/README.md

 # tNLM

-Code to apply temporal non-local means filtering to fMRI.
+Code to apply temporal non-local means filtering to fMRI as described in Bushan et a.

 **Note #1:**  tNLM method is currently is not parallelized, and will loop over every surface vertex.
 I'm working on incorporating Python's **multiprocessing** library to facillitate parallelized vertex filtering.